'Windy City' Warms Even in the Cold

 Last, but most definitely not least, is Shedd Aquarium.
 There’s so many animals to see (32,500), you’ll probably just spend the day running after your kids.
 You’ll share in the eerie tingle of seeing tanks of sharks circling overhead and stingrays floating by.
 And you’ll giggle at the dolphins and beluga whales.

-CityPASS admission includes entry into 80 different habitats in the Waters of the World galleries.
+CityPASS admission to this Chicago attraction includes entry into 80 different habitats in the Waters of the World galleries.
 And let's not forget the snakes, caimans, spiders and rays in Amazon Rising; the moray eels, parrotfish and turtles in Wild Reef; and the popular Polar Play Zone for younger kids.
 There’s also a 4D film.

 The Shedd’s newest feature is the Beluga Encounter, where visitors can stand with a trainer and come face-to-face with a whale.
 The session includes learning some training techniques and an opportunity to touch the beluga’s skin.
 It’s not cheap, however, at $250 a person, and must be reserved in advance.
 The 30-minute Penguin Encounter is less expensive, $68.95 for adults and $58.95 for children.